rickytan/json-valid/README.md

 - [validator.js](https://github.com/chriso/validator.js)
 - [jsonschema](https://github.com/tdegrunt/jsonschema)

-but so as easy as I expected, so here comes this Repo.
+but not as easy as I expected, so here comes this Repo.

 ## Install